raygon-renderer/raygon/blogs/month-1.md

 ### Spectral Rendering

-One of the biggest features in the works right now is spectral rendering, which will allow for reflective/refractive dispersion, thin-film interference, perfect blackbody radiation,  fluorescence, and polarization.
+One of the most important features in the works right now is spectral rendering, which will allow for reflective/refractive dispersion, thin-film interference, perfect blackbody radiation,  fluorescence, and polarization.
 My implementation will be based on the Hero-wavelength method, with some new advancements in color upsampling.

 ### Bidirectional Path Tracing and SPPM/VCM